-The School Councelling Program at Assumption College trains the future counselor to work with children and adolescents across academic, career, and social-emotional domains.
+The MA in School Councelling at Assumption College trains the future counselor to work with children and adolescents across academic, career, and social-emotional domains.
 Students learn to collaborate with all stakeholders to support academic and social success and to apply evidenced-based practice for comprehensive school counseling programs.
 Students are prepared to engage in prevention and intervention planning as well as program evaluation to meet individual student and school-level needs expected as a school counselor.

 The Department of Elementary and Secondary Education (DESE) in the Commonwealth of Massachusetts has approved Assumption College’s graduate program in School Counseling to issue endorsement for the Initial License as a school guidance counselor (Pre-8 or 5-12) and the Initial License for School Worker/Adjustment Counselor (All Levels).